 Stopping a study

-This allows you to close your study early before the maximum number of approved submissions has been reached.
-Some examples of when you might want to do this are:
+- You may wish to close your study early before the maximum number of approved submissions has been reached.

 - For example, to change the prescreening criteria of your active study or when one or more of your study details have been entered incorrectly.

 - After you’ve stopped your study, its status will change to 'Completed' once all submissions have been reviewed.